Semuliki National Park

 Cultural Interactions with the Bambuti

-There are 4 ethnic groups of people staying in the region of Semuliki National Park.
-The Bakonjo and Bamba live on the mountain slopes and in the valley respectively.
-They are mainly agriculturalists surviving on cash crops like cocoa, rice coffee, and potatoes plus food crops majorly bananas.
+Four ethnic groups populate the Semuliki National Park region.
+The Bakonjo and Bamba reside on the mountain slopes and in the valley, respectively, focusing on agriculture.
+They cultivate cash crops like cocoa, rice, coffee, and potatoes, as well as staple crops like bananas.

 Where to stay in Semuliki National Park